cynic3/Simple-Frequency-Response-Analyzer-Based-on-Intel-FPGA/README.md

 # 1. Open mcu_code/ directory in your IDE
 # 2. Build and flash to STM32 board
 # 3. Connect measurement probes to test circuits
+# 4. Use serial terminal or custom GUI to control measurements
 ```

 ---